Kikaayy/Welles/README.md

 1. Clone the repository
 2. Install the required dependencies with `pip install -r requirements.txt`
+3. Create a credentials.py with your Spotify client ID and Secret ID `CLIENT_ID = "YOUR_ID" CLIENT_SECRET = "YOUR_SECRET"`
-3. Run `python welles.py` to start the assistant
+4. Run `python welles.py` to start the assistant

 ## Usage